Powerful bursts from the surface of the Sun, are coronal mass ejections really dangerous?

 Coronal mass ejections captured by NASA's Solar Dynamic Observatory in June 2013.
 Credit: NASA/SDO

-How do you simulate extreme space weather events?
+How do you simulate extreme space weather?

 I use high-performance computing simulations, which themselves are rapidly increasing our capability to solve complex differential equations that describe the Sun–Earth system.